 On two separate visits to Richmond, I found two hidden gems in Church Hill.
 First, for breakfast Sub Rosa Bakery has some of the most amazing pastries that I have tasted on this side of the Atlantic.
 It’s easy to stop in and get some flakey croissants to go.
 Also, the Edgar Allan Poe Museum is a fun stop nearby.

 Before a Richmond museum visit to the Virginia Museum of Fine Arts, my daughter and I stopped for lunch at Boulevard Burger and Brew.
 Based on the outside of the restaurant, I thought that this was just your typical diner, but not so; this California girl was able to get a burger topped with kale, mushrooms, and goat cheese.
-It’s not too far from Richmond’s classic Monument Avenue.
+It’s not too far from Richmond’s classic Monument Avenue or the Science Museum of Virginia.

 Carytown came highly recommended by all my Richmond friends.
 It is the trendy neighborhood where we ate dinner at the Daily Kitchen and Bar during Richmond’s restaurant week Halloween weekend 2016.
 After a yummy dinner made with fresh ingredients, my daughter and I took a walk and discovered Richmond’s favorite toy store, World of Mirth, just down the road.

 With cobbled streets that are steeped in Southern history, all visitors to Richmond should spend a bit of time walking around the downtown area on their Richmond, Virginia vacation.
 Parents of tots will especially love the laid back atmosphere at Urban Farmhouse Market and Café, which has a creative children’s menu especially for little ones.

 All photos are by Melissa Moore unless credited otherwise.